Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Results

-With the framework we have developed, heterogeneous functional attributes and interaction data are integrated to enable characterization of RNA sequences using an embedding representation.
-While the method of integrating various functional attributes is simple, its purpose is to allow for characterizing the functional affinity for an extensive number of RNAs, even among sparsely annotated ones.
-While very few lncRNAs have been annotated for all of its attributes, especially functional annotation or disease association, most have already been annotated with tissue-specific expressions, transcript biotype, and sequence.
-Thus, the deep network can be trained to recognize a greater number of RNA sequences to achieve better performance.
+With the framework we have developed, heterogeneous functional attributes and interaction data are integrated to enable the characterization of RNA sequences using a network embedding representation.
+While the method of integrating various functional attributes is simple, its purpose is to characterize functional affinities for an extensive number of RNAs, even among sparsely annotated ones.
+Whereas very few lncRNAs have been fully annotated, especially in functional annotation or disease association, most have already been annotated with tissue-specific expressions, transcript biotype, and sequence.
+Thus, more training data was utilized so the model can recognize a greater number of RNA sequences to achieve better generalization.

 Additionally, since our method was able to map the functional affinity between RNA nodes belonging in disconnected components in the interaction topology, we hypothesize rna2rna can effectively map any RNA transcript sequence to a functional manifold in the embedding representation.
 It is observed in the t-SNE visualization in Fig. \ref{tsne_viz_emb} that the embeddings can preserve the local structure of the interactions and functional annotations, as well as exhibit good separation based on their transcript biotype classification.
-There is a clear separation between miRNAs to lncRNAs and mRNAs.
-While the protein-coding mRNAs and lncRNAs may have some overlap, is expected since the sequence structure of these two RNA classes is similar.
-Note that although no negative undirected edges between RNAs of different locus types (e.g., lncRNAs v.s. miRNAs) were sampled to explicitly indicate different RNA types to have dissimilar embeddings, the network can still make a distinction between their functional roles.
+There is a clear separation between miRNAs to lncRNAs and mRNAs, and while the protein-coding mRNAs and lncRNAs may have some overlap, it is expected since the sequence structure of these two RNA classes is similar.
+Note that although no negative undirected edges between RNAs of different types (e.g., lncRNAs v. miRNAs) were sampled to explicitly designate different RNA types to have dissimilar embeddings, the network can still make a distinction between their functional roles.
 This shows that rna2rna's source-target embedding is an effective representation that can encode an RNA's biological function only by its given directed interactions.